 When asked why he cares about the issues of homelessness and mental illness Jacob replies, “SUOS has been a part of my life since the nineties and I am just paying forward everything I have gained in life and at Step Up.
 Being of service as a volunteer is something I enjoy as much as sports, music, and reading.”

-When asked in what ways has volunteering benefited you personally, he smiles and says, “I get a sense of self worth, love, and gratitude by being able to meet the needs of members, people, and friends at Step Up on Second.”
+When asked in what ways has volunteering benefited you personally, he smiles and says, “I get a sense of self worth, love, and gratitude by being able to meet the needs of members, people, and friends at Step Up.”

-Jacob facilitates six self-help groups each week at Step Up on Second:
+Jacob facilitates six self-help groups each week at Step Up:

 “The groups give the members a feeling of connection with the community.
 A place where members feel they are cared for and understood.
 They don’t care how much I know they want to know how much I care, and they realize that when they find out I have been facilitating self help support groups for many, many years.”

-Congratulations Jacob on being named Step Up on Second’s 25th Anniversary Volunteer of the Year!
+Congratulations Jacob on being named Step Up’s 2014 Volunteer of the Year!

 When asked why he cares about the issues of homelessness and mental illness Les replies,

-The program Les started has grown into the Step up on Second Learning Center where members can learn skills for the workplace or just for personal enrichment on 13 computers.
+The program Les started has grown into the Step up Learning Center where members can learn skills for the workplace or just for personal enrichment on 13 computers.